▶️ LISTEN TO THIS ARTICLE

 The emerging standard worth watching is OpenTelemetry semantic conventions for AI agents.
 IBM, Google, CrewAI, AutoGen, and LangGraph teams are all contributing.
 When this ships, tracing data from any framework will interoperate with any observability platform.
 We're not there yet, but the direction is clear.

-The LangChain 2025 State of Agent Engineering survey (1,340 respondents) found that 89% of organizations have implemented some form of agent observability.
-Among production users, 94% have observability and 71.5% have detailed tracing.
-That sounds mature until you pair it with another stat: fewer than 20% of engineering teams felt agents functioned well in their organizations.
+The LangChain 2025 State of Agent Engineering survey reported broad adoption of agent observability and tracing among respondents.
+That sounds mature until you pair it with the same survey's more cautious signal: many engineering teams still do not feel agents function well in their organizations.
 Watching agents fail is not the same as preventing them from failing.

 Debugging Multi-Agent Systems